GoogleCloudPlatform/solutions-workshops/grpc-xds/docs/gke.md

     ```

     Some of the flags used to create the GKE clusters are not required to run
-    the applications in this repository, e.g., `--enable-l4-ilb-subsetting`.
+    the applications in this repository, e.g., `--enable-master-global-access`.
     They're included here because they're often used when creating GKE
     clusters.